BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![alt text](Figures/DebugOutput1.png)

 While we can see screen sizes and solar_distances variable in here.
-However, we cannot see furthest_planet_distance.
+However, we cannot see `furthest_planet_distance`.
 This is because that line of code is still not executed.
 So that variable is still not created.
-In this scenario, we can just ask debugger to execute the code one line at the time.
-To do that, we can use the "Step Over" button.
+In this scenario, we can just tell the debugger to execute the code one line at a time.
+To do this, we can use the "Step Over" button.

 ![alt text](Figures/OneStep.png)